Full-Time Program Expectations

 Our only goal is to identify twelve students with a calling and potential to be effective writers to influence the American media.

 This program is open to writers of all ages and backgrounds.
-We would love to see a diverse body of students.
+We love having a diverse body of students.
+This year, our students range in age from 17 to 37.
+They’re arriving with everything from a high school diploma to a masters degree.